How To Answer: Why Did You Leave Your Last Job (with Sample Answers)

 Why Did You Leave Your Last Job (Best Example Answers)

-So, now that we have discussed what not to say, let’s go over what you should say.
+So, now that we have discussed what not to say let’s go over what you should say.
 The key here is to be respectful, inspired, and eager.
 You can change and edit the responses as you see fit.

 You Have New Career Goals

 • Example Answer: “Over the past few months, I have taken the time to evaluate my career goals.
-While I work for a great company and have a good team, I decided that I am no longer the best fit for that company.
+While I work for a great company with a good team, I decided that I am no longer the best fit for that company.
 I need a role that offers me X (think: creativity, analytics, more responsibility).
-I believe that this job can offer me X and that I would be a great contributing member of your team.”
+I believe this job can offer me X and that I would be a great contributing member of your team.”

 • Why It’s Good: In this statement, you display that you have been thoughtful and mindful of your decisions.
 It shows that you do not make impulsive choices and are very loyal to your company.
 You also demonstrate that the job you are applying for is aligned with your new goals.

-You weren’t finding your job challenging
+You weren't finding your job challenging.

 You were Fired

 • Example Answer: “If I am honest with you, I was fired from my last position due to a mistake on my part.
 I discussed my mistake with my boss and manager, who are great people, and they told me how to avoid the mistake in the future, which I really appreciated.
-While it is a shame that I was fired, I really appreciate that they took the time to help me learn from my mistake.
+While it is a shame that I was fired, I appreciate that they took the time to help me learn from my mistake.
 I now have new information and perspective which will make me a better worker.”

 How Not To Answer The Interview Question